-Leeds Festival goers spoke of their shock today after the death of a teenage girl in a suspected drug overdose.
+Leeds Festival goers in shock after tragic death of 17-year-old girl in suspected drug overdose

 Simon Smith, aged 47, from Scarcroft in Leeds, came to the festival on Saturday and also has a 13-year-old daughter staying at the festival with friends over the weekend.